lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 People keep on creating new bean mapping tools, changing the technical approach but basically keeping the same paradigm which in my opinion is the root cause of their unhappiness with the solution they had before: hidden bean mapping code.

-This post is clearly just a declaration of faith for now.
-I don't have any concrete solution to provide yet.
+This post is nearly just a declaration of faith for now.
+I am working on the Bean Mapping Wiring Framework but I haven’t started developing the Bean Mapping Code Generator yet.

 But this is a way of sharing my opinion on bean mapping and getting feedback.
 I know many people (very) unhappy with Dozer and such frameworks, I'm interesting in their opinion in my proposal of a better solution, maybe there contribution.